IT21894824/Visual-Style-Advisor/README.md

 - Pillow (Image processing)

 ### JavaScript/Node.js
-- Relevant libraries as needed, such as Express.js.
+- elevant libraries as needed, such as Express.js, for backend integrations if required.

 ## Tools